nus-cs2113-AY2324S1/tp/docs/UserGuide.md

   ```
 Notes:
 * If either the question number is invalid, or no difficulty level is provided,
-  the app will prompt you to re-enter the markdiff command
+  the app will prompt you to re-enter the mark difficulty command
 * The app only supports fixed difficulty levels, assigning any difficulty level that
   is not `easy`, `normal`, or `hard` will trigger a warning message
 * Input difficulty level is **not case-sensitive**